mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 Conclusion: The 3-layer CNN remained more stable and accurate across both grayscale and RGB datasets, while the 6-layer model exhibited inconsistencies likely due to overfitting.
 The RGB 6-layer model showed specific strengths in complex cases, hinting at the trade-off between model depth and input richness that can influence performance in nuanced ways.

+**Packages Used:** nltk, kagglehub, os, pandas, numpy, matplotlib, re, seaborn, sklearn, random, torch, torchvision, google.colab, tensorflow

 ## Acknowledgements

-- CS 6600 Course Instructor - Dr. Sathyanarayanan Aakur, Assistant Professor - Auburn University.
+- Dr. Sathyanarayanan Aakur - CS 6600 Course Instructor, Assistant Professor - Auburn University.
-- Ayden Kemp - For the teamwork and collaboration on the final project.
+- Ayden Kemp - For the peer-review of this repository, teamwork and collaboration on the final project.
 - Open Source Community - For excellent AI/ML libraries and tools.
 - Peer Collaborators - For insightful discussions and code reviews.
 - Generative AI including ChatGPT, Deepseek and Co-pilot - For debugging and formatting the codebase.
+(What a great time to be alive!)

 ## Citation